hashicorp/vault/website/source/api/system/policies.html.md

   The `/sys/policies/` endpoints are used to manage ACL, RGP, and EGP policies in Vault.
 ---

-# NOTE: Only in 0.9 Betas

-Please note that this endpoint is only available in 0.9 beta releases of Vault at this time.

 # `/sys/policies/`

+~> **NOTE**: This endpoint is only available in Vault version 0.9+.
+Please also note that RGPs and EGPs are Vault Enterprise Premium features and the associated endpoints are not available in Vault Open Source or Vault Enterprise Pro.

 The `/sys/policies` endpoints are used to manage ACL, RGP, and EGP policies in Vault.

-Note: RGPs and EGPs are Vault Enterprise Premium features, and the associated endpoints are not available in Vault Open Source or Vault Enterprise Pro.

-In addition, `/sys/policies/acl` will be available in an upcoming Vault Open Source/Vault Enterprise Pro release, but not until Sentinel exits beta.

 ## List ACL Policies